Introducing Outlook Add-in Support in Visual Studio 2005 Tools for Office

-In the New Project dialog box, the Outlook Add-in template is displayed with the other Visual Studio 2005 Tools for Office project templates, in the right pane.
-This template applies to projects developed in both Microsoft Visual Basic 2005 and Microsoft Visual C#.
+The Outlook Add-in template is included in the New Project dialog box with the other Visual Studio 2005 Tools for Office project templates, in the right pane.
+This template applies to projects developed in both Microsoft Visual Basic 2005 and Microsoft Visual C# (Figure 4).

 To work with sample projects and sample code, see Visual Studio 2005 Tools for Office Sample: Outlook Samples.
 This download contains five sample projects that access different parts of the Outlook object model.